-The information caught by your request constitutes environmental information so has been considered for disclosure under the Environmental Information Regulations 2004 (EIRs).
-I have decided all of the information described in the enclosed list is exempt from disclosure under Regulation 12(5)(b) of the EIRs.
-The reasons for applying this exemption are set out in full at Annex 1 to this letter.
+The information caught by your request constitutes environmental information and has been considered for disclosure under the Environmental Information Regulations ("EIRs").
+I have enclosed with this letter some of the information you requested as identified in the disclosure list.
+I have, however, decided some of the information described in the enclosed list is exempt from disclosure under Regulations 12(5)(b) and 13 of the EIRs.
+The reasons, for applying these exemptions is set out in full at Annex 1 to this letter.